Her international is governed by a volunteer board of Directors in Kelowna, BC, Canada

 Tamara McLellan, Co-Executive Director

 She spent the early years of her career learning about marketing, social media, and communications in a wide variety of businesses and became the Vice President of a small marketing agency at 23.
 After volunteering in the bankenvelds of Africa, a slum in India, and the fields of El Salvador, she realized a true passion for International Development.
 She holds a Business Management degree and most recently completed an International Development diploma through UBC.
-She also completed 300 hours of yoga and meditation training while on mat leave with her 1 year old son, Onyx.
+She also completed 300 hours of yoga and meditation training while on mat leave with her 1 year old son, Onyx and teaches female empowerment in all aspects of her work.

-A serial volunteer for the ten years, Tamara has found her permanent home at Her International.
+A serial volunteer for the ten years, Tamara found her permanent home at Her International in 2017.
 She is the other co-Executive Director of this unique NGO, working everyday in Kelowna towards empowering sustainability and self reliance in women and children both locally in Canada and abroad in Nepal.